fenago/rabbitmq-jupyterlab/Lab_12_cb.md

 ### Tip

-However, it\'s possible to activate the firehose tracer as seen in the recipe, [*Tracing RabbitMQ\'s ongoing activity*].
+However, it's possible to activate the firehose tracer as seen in the recipe, [*Tracing RabbitMQ's ongoing activity*].

 Wireshark is a free network analysis tool that has the capability to